fsprojects/FSharpLint/docs/content/FSharpLint.XmlDocumentation.md

 ###Analyser Settings

 `Enabled` - A boolean property that can enable and disable this analyser.
-(Default true)
+(Default false)

 ###Rules